 The "Mangroves Monitoring and Evaluation Manual for Jamaica", produced as part of the PROFOR funded "Assessment and Economic Valuation of Coastal Protection Services Provided by Mangroves in Jamaica", is the result of World Bank technical work started in 2017 at the request of the Government of Jamaica through the National Environment and Planning Agency (NEPA), and the Office of Disaster Preparedness and Emergency Management (ODPEM).
 Numerous entities and professionals interested in the subject participated and an important group of collaborators made possible the materialization of this assessment.
-The team especially wishes to thank the guidance and leadership of Tahseen Sayed (Caribbean Country Director, LCC3C), Tahseen Sayed (Country Director, LCC3C), Sameh Naguib Wahba Tadros (Director, GSURB), Ming Zhang (Practice Manager GSU10), and Saurabh Dani (Task Team Leader, GSU10).
+The team especially wishes to thank the Program on Forests (PROFOR) for financing this product, and for the guidance and leadership provided by Tahseen Sayed (Caribbean Country Director, LCC3C), Sameh Naguib Wahba Tadros (Director, GSURB), Ming Zhang (Practice Manager, GSU10), Valerie Hickey (Practice Manager, GENLC) Saurabh Dani (Task Team Leader and Senior DRM Specialist, GSU10), Vanessa Velasco Bernal (co-Task Team Leader and Urban Development Specialist, GSU10), Glenn Marie Lange (Senior Environmental Economist, GENGE), and Alvina Elisabeth Erman (Economist, GFDRR).